rayalan/binary-adages/content/pages/profile-interview-answers.md

 _"Understanding - He wants to understand the nuts and bolts of everything.
 I feel this is how he is so good at managing his projects.
 He learns every aspect behind every decision being made."_

-_"He recognizes his team in stand ups, high fives and in presentations.
+_"He recognizes his team in stand ups, high fives, and in presentations.
 Gives credit where credit is due."_

 # What accomplishments are you most proud of?

-First, my leadership and technical design migrating a [complex billing system]({filename}profile-experience-showcase.md) processing millions from a bespoke in-house system to a extensible, testable, and turnkey solution.
-Achieving this outcome was not only a display of technical expertise, but leadership in building the team up from scratch as well as changing how multiple departments across the company worked.
+First, my leadership and technical design migrating a [complex billing system]({filename}profile-experience-showcase.md) processing millions of invoices a year from a bespoke in-house system to a extensible, testable, and turnkey solution.
+Achieving this outcome not only required a display of technical expertise, but also leadership in building the team up from scratch as well as changing how multiple departments across the company worked.
 And winning an award from the customer service department for how well I served them on that initiative was particularly satisfying.

 Secondly, cultivating a self-sufficient team that could successfully manage itself for long periods of time.
-Somewhere I heard that one mark of true success is eliminating the need to do your job because you've trained others to do it.
-One of the teams I ran got really good at self-management -- understanding the priorities of work, recognizing problems that need to be elevated, stepping in to help one another.
+Somewhere I've heard that one mark of true success is eliminating the need to do your job because you've trained others to do it.
+One of the teams I ran got really good at self-management -- understanding the priorities of work, recognizing problems that need to be elevated, and stepping in to help one another.
 It was deeply satisfying to see the time and energy I'd put into establishing the team pay such dividends.

 I'm particularly proud of these accomplishments because they are me showcasing the skill.
 It's easy to be critical of how others run things; it's another to be able to do better yourself.
 And both of these accomplishments are moments where I had an opportunity to say "If I actually lead the way I think makes good leadership, will it work?"
 And it's immensely satisfying to see that yes, it will work, and work well.